Ferenc Körmendi: Novels

 The Sinners (Bűnösök 1935), was translated into English in 1948.
 It is a murder story involving the death of illusions in which the relations between men and women are perceived as so 'fragile and intangible that in the end only suffering proves their existence’.

 That one mistake (A tévedés, 1938) was translated in three editions in the UK and USA during 1947-8 and relates the story of the marriage of a small-time lawyer to the daughter of a wealthy manufacturer.
 The breakdown of the marriage is charted against the background of life at work and at home and the different social classes in Budapest society.

 Adversary of men: an historical fantasy in three acts (1941) appeared while Körmendi was working in London.
 On its cover was a caricature by Feliks Topolski of Adolf Hitler brooding over conquered Paris.

 Weekday in June (Júniusi hétköznap, 1943) focuses on the single day of a young man who has lost his job due to the Hungarian anti-Jewish labour laws.
 That day is supposed to be the last before his emigration to Paris.
 The narrative also follows a former classmate’s life on the same day.
-That evening, the Jewish man became the victim of a terror attack that his classmate, a member of a radical rightist party, had organized.
+That evening, the Jewish man becomes the victim of a terror attack that his classmate, a member of a radical rightist party, had organized.
 The event is based on the real attack in 1939 against people coming out from the Dohány Street Synagogue after a Friday evening service.

 Years of the eclipse (1951) deals with the moral collapse of the young under the pressure of wartime.
 It was reissued the following year as The Forsaken (Popular Giant reprint) with a typical pulp fiction cover and the headline “Men were all she lived for”.

 A final novel, The Seventh Trumpet (1953, republished in 2011) expressed the author's criticism of the Hungarian Communist regime and was published under the pen name of Peter Julian.